Jumio/mobile-sdk-ios/docs/integration_guide.md

 func jumio(controller: Jumio.Controller, logicalError: Jumio.LogicalError)
 ```
 #### Consent Handling
-To support compliance with various biometric data protection laws, if a user's consent is required the parameter `consentItems` will provide a list of `JumioConsentItems`.
-Each consent item contains a text, a consent type, a valid URL that will redirect the user to Jumio's consent details And attributedText where the text is parsed and link holder is underlined.
+To support compliance with various data protection laws, if a user's consent is required the parameter `consentItems` will provide a list of `Jumio.ConsentItem`.
+Each consent item contains a text, a consent type and an URL that will redirect the user to Jumio's consent details.
+Each `Jumio.ConsentItem` also provides an attributedText where the text is parsed and link holder is underlined.

 If no consent is required, the parameter `consentItems` will be `null`.

 Each consent item can be one of two types:
 * `Jumio.ConsentType.active`